marcvincenti/bitp0wn/readme.md

 ### networks

 + __[networks/shared-secret.py](https://github.com/mvrcrypto/bitp0wn/blob/master/networks/shared-secret.py)__ : Here you will find an algorithm to anonymously contact a node by constructing a route and a global shared secret key that only the initial sender and final receiver will share.
 The receiver won't know who is the sender and will send a signature to ensure the global key isn't compromised.
+Also, the encryption key is computed with a global shared key between all participants, but only the 2 communicating nodes have the key.

 ### signatures